FarronF/limerick-council-meetings/meetings/2022/02/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th January 2022.md

  Councillor Sheahan proposed the February District Meeting be held in Ballysteen

-Carnegie Library and a Civic Reception be convened to acknowledge the Carnegie--- 5
+Carnegie Library and a Civic Reception be convened to acknowledge the Carnegie
+---
+5

 Library Group success in the Excellence in Place Making Awards, Best Community